 - joint angle;

-The goal of these automatic systems is mainly to ensure that bionic joints fulfill their proper role in the human gait cycle:
+The goal of these automatic systems is mainly to re-establish a natural walking gait:

-However, the systems are mostly reactionary, i.e. they react only after the residual limb has moved.
+However, these systems are mostly reactionary, i.e. they react only after the residual limb has moved.
 The prosthesis gets pulled along via a socket or an osseointegrated connector, and only then does the microprocessor make adjustments.
-These adjustments can occur during both the Stance Phase and the Swing Phase.
+These adjustments can occur during both the Swing Phase and the Stance Phase.

 Effectiveness of Local Automatic Control